Developers & Builders

-As a key first step, we will be developing a regulation to prevent new gas connections for some new developments.
+We are developing a regulation to prevent new gas connections in the ACT.
 This will help avoid new developments and new builds being locked in to using gas in the future.

 While it will be simpler to transition most detached houses away from gas use, there will be buildings where this will be more of a challenge, such as some apartment buildings that use gas for heating, hot water and/or cooking.
 In these buildings, the structure of the building itself and its gas and electricity systems will be key to how easy or difficult it may be to transition, but factors such as body corporate arrangements may also present challenges.

 Transitioning existing buildings to all-electric, as well as building new all-electric developments, will also mean parts of our electricity network will need to be expanded in the coming years.
 Developer charges, or ‘capital contributions’, are charged by a utility (such as Evoenergy) when an existing network needs to be expanded.
 For example, this could include a new apartment or office building that will have a large energy load.
 Because a transition away from gas use would mean some areas of the ACT would likely need more electricity, it will be important to understand what this means for developer charges.

 Consultation on the regulation closed on 20 April, 2023, but you can follow the page for future consultations by visiting YourSay Conversations.